FatemaAlhameli/ConnectionsLab/Assignments/Project 1/README.md

  })
 });
 ```
 In setup, I created a canvas that for the animation.
+I added an if and else statement to ensure that when the mobile version is used the canvas size would adjust.
+I think that there is still space for improvement in the mobile version.
 Then in draw, I added a background and I call two functions that draw and move the hearts.
 These functions are placed in a class I created for the hearts animation.
 The class is placed in a separate JS file and is link in the HTML files.
 ```
 function setup() {
+  let x = 383;
+  let w = window.innerWidth;
+  if(w <= 395){
+    let cnv = createCanvas(x, 600);
+    cnv.parent("animation");
+  } else{
     let cnv = createCanvas(window.innerWidth, 600);
     cnv.parent("animation");
+  }
 }

 function draw() {